markharrison/Lab_AKS/aks-3.md

 ![](Images/HelmOMSRemove.png)

-## AKS Monitor (preview)
+## AKS Container Insights (preview)

-To set up and use Azure Monitor container health, use the command to install the the monitoring agent daemonset on our Kubernetes cluster
+To set up and use AKS Container Insights, use the command to install the the monitoring agent daemonset on our Kubernetes cluster

 ```PowerShell
 az aks enable-addons -a monitoring -n markaks